When it comes to men’s shaving, one debate rules them all: Safety razor vs. Cartridge razor.

 If you’re going to invest in a safety razor, you should also invest in a shaving brush.
 (Honestly, they are helpful even if you stick to cartridges.)

 If you desire a clean shave, a shaving brush is an absolute must-have.
+Barbers everywhere use them for a reason!

 See, the typical way most men apply shaving gel, foam or cream, is they use their fingers.
 But by doing this, you essentially press your facial hair against your skin.

 When you use a shaving brush, you do the exact opposite.
 You raise your whiskers rather than push them against the skin.
-You make them stand for attention so your razor blade can’t miss them.
+You make them stand for attention so your safety razor blade can’t miss them.

 On top of that, it’s a much more effective way to apply an even lather while using less of your shaving foam, gel, or cream.